stakewise/multiproof/README.md

     ["0x1111111111111111111111111111111111111111", 5000000000000000000],
     ["0x2222222222222222222222222222222222222222", 2500000000000000000]
 ]
-# Build the merkle tree.
+# Build the Merkle tree.
 Set the encoding to match the values.
 tree = StandardMerkleTree.of(values, ["address", "uint256"])
-# Print the merkle root.
+# Print the Merkle root.
 You will probably publish this value on chain in a smart contract.
 print('Merkle Root:', tree.root)
 # Write a file that describes the tree.
 You will distribute this to users so they can generate proofs for values in the tree.
 with open('tree.json', 'w') as file: